• info@al-dirassa.com

 • the first rules of Arabic grammar.

-If your goal is to understand religious texts or the Quran, a structured path in Quranic Arabic can help you recognize plural forms in context.
-To read, write and understand Arabic in a broader setting, studying Modern Standard Arabic is also very useful.
+If your goal is to understand religious texts or the Quran, a path in Quranic Arabic can help you recognize plural forms in context.
+To read, write and understand Arabic more generally, studying Modern Standard Arabic is also very useful.

 This lesson helps you understand the main forms of the plural in Arabic.
-However, mastering Arabic grammar requires regular practice, varied reading exercises and correction from an Arabic teacher.
+However, to master Arabic grammar, students need regular practice, varied examples and correction from an Arabic teacher.

-Al-Dirassa offers online Arabic classes for adults and Arabic classes for kids, with personalized learning, structured progression and a free trial lesson.
+Al-Dirassa offers online Arabic courses for adults and Arabic classes for children, with personalized support, adapted progression and a free trial.

 Free trial